hitobito/development/README.md

 ## Development

 Start developing by editing files locally with your prefered editor in the app/hitobito* folders.
 Those directories are mounted inside the containers.
-So every saved file is instantely available inside the containers.
+So every saved file is instantly available inside the containers.

 ### Running rails tasks, console